The Best Surge Protectors (Review & Buying Guide) in 2023

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 We might not struggle to protect ourselves from what our ancestors had.
 But modern problems require modern solutions.
 When talking about electronics, not much is quite as dangerous as an unexpected surge of power.
 This occurrence can not only damage your devices but be a serious threat to your home.
 A surge protector is a simple yet practical line of defense you can use to prevent the risk of a surge frying your appliances.
 But, like everything else, you are bombarded with options.
-We’ve put together this buying guide to help you sift through the options and find what works best for your home.
+We’ve put together this guide to help you sift through the options and find the one that works best for your needs.

 For this guide, we are covering surge protectors intended for home use.
 If you need a surge protector for an RV, we strongly suggest you check out our buying guide for the Best RV Surge Protectors.